maxdup/fgd-tools/docs/source/api_ref.rst

 Api Reference
 =============

-If you are looking for information on a specific function, c lass or method, this part of the documentation is for you.
+If you are looking for information on a specific function, class or method, this part of the documentation is for you.

 .. toctree::